avelino/awesome-go/README.md

 - [gobase](https://github.com/wajox/gobase) - A simple skeleton for golang application with basic setup for real golang application.
 - [golang-standards/project-layout](https://github.com/golang-standards/project-layout) - Set of common historical and emerging project layout patterns in the Go ecosystem.
 Note: despite the org-name they do not represent official golang standards, see [this issue](https://github.com/golang-standards/project-layout/issues/117) for more information.
 Nonetheless, some may find the layout useful.
 - [golang-templates/seed](https://github.com/golang-templates/seed) - Go application GitHub repository template.
+- [goxygen](https://github.com/shpota/goxygen) - Generate a modern Web project with Go and Angular, React, or Vue in seconds.
 - [insidieux/inizio](https://github.com/insidieux/inizio) - Golang project layout generator with plugins.
 - [modern-go-application](https://github.com/sagikazarmark/modern-go-application) - Go application boilerplate and example applying modern practices.
 - [nunu](https://github.com/go-nunu/nunu) - Nunu is a scaffolding tool for building Go applications.